DarynaKalinchuk/Seminar_Game/README.md

 The character was generated using AI tools.

-The sound effects are taken from various open sources online.
+The sound effects were taken from various open sources online.

 ---